 Battery life is an often vague and nebulous concept.
 In theory, it can be represented by a single number but, in practice, literally hundreds of factors can shorten or lengthen endurance.
-That’s frustrating if you’re trying to gauge the battery life and health of your notebook, especially if you’re trying to determine if it’s time to buy a new laptop.
+Performing different tasks can affect duration, as can something as innocent as the temperature in your room (hot days require more active fans).
+That’s frustrating if you’re trying to gauge the battery life and health of your notebook.

 How to create a Battery Report